snowdriftcoop/snowdrift/CONTRIBUTING.md

       to basic HTML, CSS, and JavaScript.
 Beginners can quickly learn how to make changes to those files.
 Basically, Hamlet=HTML and Cassius=CSS but with easier, more concise syntax that uses indentation instead of closing tags.
-      Julius files are simply containers for JavaScript.
+      Julius files are effectively just containers for JavaScript.
       For more details, see the documentation on [Shakespearean Templates](http://www.yesodweb.com/book/shakespearean-templates).